petrmuhurov/image-search/README.md

 ### recoil as a state manager (just for the user)

 Easy to setup, easy to test.
 Was added only for storing logged in user.

+## What could be added if there were more time

+Better pictures rendering (placement, different number per row depending on picture ratio) Cache for search results and search query
+Test coverage